What to Wear Guide

 Man oh man.
 I know it can feel kind of daunting to pick what to wear for photos.
 Here are a few guidelines I’ve put together so you guys can be sure to feel like Beyonce, while still making sure the images are focused on your guys’ love, not what you’re wearing.
 Full disclaimer, I don’t know anything about fashion.
 I wear basic t-shirts and socks with sandals every day so there’s a heck of a good chance you’ve got better style than I do, haha!
 This is just what I’ve found to work best from trial and error from past shoots, they’re only guidelines, not rules!

 Ultimately, I want you guys to look like yourselves.
-Don’t feel like if you don’t follow these guidelines that your photos are gonna suck.
+Don’t feel like if you don’t follow these guidelines that your photos are gonna be less than.
 The most important thing to me is that you guys feel and look like yourselves, how you normally dress, so you can be as comfortable as possible!
 A lot of people try to go shopping for new clothes for the shoot beforehand but I actually recommend not going that route.
-Bring stuff you normally wear, stuff that’s already in your closet that you love and feel yourselves in.
+Bring stuff you normally wear, pieces that’s already in your closet that you love and feel yourselves in.
 A cozy sweater and ripped jeans?
 Perfect.
 A lot of my couples will go shopping for “nicer” looking clothes which is totally fine, but sometimes they regret not just wearing they feel like themselves in.
 Choose comfort over looks.
 As long as it represented what you guys are like right now, thats all that matters.
 Plus, I have found that the guys (boyfriends, finances, 16 year old sons, Dads, and Grandpas - the ones that may be a little tiny bit less thrilled to be there) are usually not all that stoked about putting on a collared ironed button up with dress shoes if they’re used to wearing flannels and Chacos every day.
 Pinky promise they’ll be way more happy to be at the shoot if he’s not forced in an outfit he thinks is stupid.